Volkswagen aims to cancel a no-layoffs pledge and won’t rule out closing plants in Germany

 The group also includes luxury makes Audi and Porsche, which have higher profit margins than the mass-market vehicles made by Volkswagen, as well as SEAT and Skoda.

 The company has sought to cut costs through early retirements and buyouts that avoid forced layoffs, but is now saying those measures may not be enough.
-Volkswagen has some 120,000 workers in Germany.
+The additional measures affecting plants or job guarantees would be negotiated with worker representatives.

 A plant closing would be the first since its U.S. plant in Westmoreland, Pennsylvania closed in 1988, according to the dpa news agency.